About Ozark Land Trust

 A land trust is a nonprofit organization that, as all or part of its mission, actively works to conserve land by undertaking or assisting in land or conservation easement acquisition, by its stewardship of such land or easements, or by encouraging or assisting with good land use practices.

 A Conservation Easement (C.E.) is an agreement in which a property owner limits development and restricts other activities on their land in order to protect its natural resources (forests, wetlands, streams, scenery, etc.).

-Ozark Regional Land Trust is a not for profit organization whose mission is to help landowners preserve and protect the nature, history, and heritage of the Ozarks forever.
-With Missouri, Arkansas, Kansas, and Oklahoma land trusts, ORLT has more than 28,000 acres protected from urban development and subdivision.
+Ozark Land Trust is a not for profit organization whose mission is to help landowners preserve and protect the nature, history, and heritage of the Ozarks forever.
+With Missouri, Arkansas, Kansas, and Oklahoma land trusts, OLT has more than 28,000 acres protected from urban development and subdivision.
 The way this is achieved is through various methods that include conservation easements, nature preserves, and partnerships with conservation organizations.